BMP-TUD/pyCLINE/paper.md

 # Summary

-Many important processes in physics, biology, chemistry and engineering are dynamical, from planetary movements, climatic changes to the periodic oscillations of the cell cycle.
+Dynamical processes in physics, biology, chemistry, and engineering—such as planetary motion, climate variability, and cell cycle oscillations—are crucial to understanding complex systems.
-Therefore, understanding and describing dynamical systems is imminently important.
-The study of dynamical systems focuses on deriving mathematical models in the form of differential equations from measured data using established modelling principles and scientific intuition.
+Traditionally, mathematical models describing these systems rely on differential equations derived from empirical data using established modeling principles and scientific intuition.
-However, recent technological advancements allow for the collection of large, intractable data sets, making classical model derivation increasingly difficult.
+However, the increasing availability of high-dimensional, complex datasets has rendered classical model derivation increasingly challenging.

-Data-driven methods, including machine learning, have changed how large data sets of dynamical systems can be studied. _Black-box_ methods can recreate a dynamical system and study its overall behavior using perturbations and neural networks.
+Machine learning and data-driven approaches have revolutionized the study of dynamical systems.
+Two primary methodologies exist:

+- **Black-box methods** (e.g., neural networks) approximate system behavior but lack interpretability regarding underlying mechanisms.
-_White-box_ methods aim to derive symbolic differential equations directly from measured data by selecting a subset of terms from set of suggested terms (mechanisms) by employing regression-based algorithms.
+- **White-box methods** derive symbolic differential equations directly from data but require high-quality datasets to ensure accuracy [@Prokop:2024].

-The disadvantage of black-box methods is their lack of interpretability regarding underlying mechanisms, while white-box methods require high-quality data [@Prokop:2024].
-Therefore, so-called _grey-box_ methods aim to combine the strength of black-methods to handle large, structured data sets and still provide interpretable results, such as Physics-Informed neural networks (PINN)[@Karniadakis:2021], biology-informed neural networks (BINNs) [@Lagergren:2020] or Universal Differential Equations [@Rackauckas2020] and many more.
-However, most of the existing methods focus on forecasting in order to determine a model that is able to adequately describe the temporal evolution of a system.

-In contrast to that, we have developed a new grey-box method called CLINE (**C**omputational **L**earning and **I**nference of **N**ullclin**E**s) [@Prokop:2025], that instead focuses on identifying the underlying static information in the phase space such as the nullcline structure.
+To bridge this gap, **grey-box methods** integrate the strengths of both approaches, handling large, structured datasets while preserving interpretability.
+Examples include Physics-Informed Neural Networks (PINNs) [@Karniadakis:2021], Biology-Informed Neural Networks (BINNs) [@Lagergren:2020], and Universal Differential Equations [@Rackauckas2020].
+However, most of these methods focus on forecasting rather than extracting fundamental structural properties of dynamical systems.

+To address this limitation, we introduce **CLINE** (**C**omputational **L**earning and **I**nference of **N**ullclin**E**s) [@Prokop:2025], a grey-box framework designed to identify static phase-space structures, specifically nullclines, from time series data.
-Knowledge of the nullcline structure has many advantages [@ProkopB:2024]:
+Understanding the nullcline structure of a system provides several key benefits [@ProkopB:2024]:

-- Nullclines fully describe the behavior of a dynamical system and thus provide more information than just the time series.
+- **Comprehensive System Characterization:** Nullclines fully describe the system’s steady-state behavior and provide richer insights than time series data alone.
-- Once the structure of nullclines is known, symbolic equations can be derived using symbolic model identification methods, applied to a problem of significantly lower complexity than time series data.
+- **Reduced Complexity for Symbolic Model Identification:** Once nullcline structures are identified, symbolic equations can be inferred using sparse regression techniques, such as SINDy or symbolic regression (SR) [@Brunton2016, @Schmidt2009], with significantly lower computational complexity compared to direct time-series-based approaches.
-- Identifying the structure without a predefined set of candidate terms (e.g. in form of a library) but model-free allows to avoid implementation of false bias in the model formulation.
+- **Bias Reduction through Model-Free Inference:** Unlike traditional white-box methods, CLINE does not rely on predefined candidate terms (e.g., library-based functions), minimizing biases in model formulation and increasing adaptability to diverse systems.

 ## Methodology

 The main aspects of the CLINE method are explained in [@Prokop:2025], nevertheless we provide a brief explanation of the method.
 In order to identify nullclines for a set of ordinary differential equations (ODEs) with system variables $u$ and $v$, we have to set the derivative to 0:

-$u_t = f(u,v) \text{ or } u_t = f(u,v)=0\\
+$$u_t = f(u,v) \text{ or } u_t = f(u,v)=0\\
-v_t = g(u,v) \text{ or } v_t = g(u,v)=0$
+v_t = g(u,v) \text{ or } v_t = g(u,v)=0$$

 The functions of $f$ and $g$ are not know *a prior*.
 However, to learn the functions we can reformulate the nullcline equations to:

-$u = f^{-1}(v,u_t)\text{ or } v = f^{-1}(u,u_t)\\
+$$u = f^{-1}(v,u_t)\text{ or } v = f^{-1}(u,u_t)\\
-u = g^{-1}(v,v_t)\text{ or } v = g^{-1}(u,v_t)$
+u = g^{-1}(v,v_t)\text{ or } v = g^{-1}(u,v_t)$$

 Now we have to learn the inverse functions $f^{-1}$ and $g^{-1}$ which describe the relationship between the measured variables $u$ and $v$ with additional derivative information $u_t$ or $v_t$
 As such, the target functions can be expressed as a feed-forward neural network with e.g. inputs $u$ and $u_t$, to learn $v$.